Is it really possible to start a profitable business with little money?

 Both are effective ways of publishing your ideas into the world, potentially reaching millions of knowledge seekers.

-A blog or a YouTube channel that’s dependent on organic traffic, won’t make you money in the short run but as you build your online brand, traffic and subscribers, you’ll attract the attention of brands which are more than willing to pay to be infront of your audience.
+A blog or a YouTube channel that’s dependent on organic traffic, won’t make you money in the short run but as you build your online brand, traffic, and subscribers, you’ll attract the attention of brands which are more than willing to pay to be in front of your audience.

 Of course, there are a lot of ways to monetize a channel and a blog aside from ads and sponsorships; if you have the traffic, you will make money but you can’t rush it, otherwise, you will burn out and stop the whole journey entirely.

-A blog or a YouTube channel is a slow way of building a business but you need to have the patience and understand the concept of frontloading work.
+A blog or a YouTube channel is a slow way of building a business but you need to have patience and understand the concept of frontloading work.

-It is but natural for us to put off an activity that doesn’t pay right away and I’m guilty of this since we tend to focus more our effort on things that brings in money on the table right away instead of ones that pays off later but building assets that will support us semi-passively for many years may just be worth it.
+It is but natural for us to put off an activity that doesn’t pay right away and I’m guilty of this since we tend to focus more our effort on things that brings in money on the table right away instead of ones that pay off later but building assets that will support us semi-passively for many years may just be worth it.